Russians besiege Ukrainian ports as armored column stalls

 “In my old age I had to take up arms,” said Andrey Goncharuk, 68.
 He said the fighters needed more weapons, but “we’ll kill the enemy and take their weapons.”

+In the aftermath, Larissa Lipatova crowded under blankets with seven other villages in a cold, damp concrete cellar among jars of pickled vegetables.
+A candle stuck in a pickle jar, propped up in front of a religious icon, provided their only light.

+Lipatova wept, covering her face with one hand, as she spoke in the dark with a message for Ukraine’s invaders.
+“We don’t need to be freed.
+Leave us alone!”

-Russia also pounded Kharkiv, Ukraine’s second-largest city with about 1.5 million people, in another round of aerial attacks that shattered buildings and lit up the skyline with balls of fire.
+Russia also pounded Kharkiv, Ukraine’s second-largest city with about 1.5 million people, in another round of aerial attacks that shattered buildings and lit up the skyline with flames.
 At least 21 people were killed and 112 injured over the past day, said Oleg Sinehubov, head of the Kharkiv regional administration.

-Several Russian planes were shot down over Kharkiv, according to Oleksiy Arestovich, a top adviser to Ukrainian President Volodymyr Zelenskyy.
+Several Russian planes were shot down over Kharkiv, according to Oleksiy Arestovich, a top adviser to Zelenskyy.

 “Kharkiv today is the Stalingrad of the 21st century,” Arestovich said, invoking what is considered one of the most heroic episodes in Russian history, the five-month defense of the city from the Nazis during World War II.